greg-ogs/PySpark-TF-GKE/infra/local/external_workloads/README.md

-# Run Spark driver outside Kubernetes using Docker Compose
+# First service: Run Spark driver outside Kubernetes using Docker Compose

 This setup lets you run the Spark driver ("bastion") outside your local Kubernetes cluster, while executing against the Spark master and workers inside the cluster.
 The container includes Python deps and the MySQL JDBC driver.